When you have drawn a scatter graph, you need to be able to both state and interpret the correlation.

 What is causation?

-Causation is a bit trickier to get your head round, sometimes you have to use common sense.
+Causation is a bit trickier to get your head round - sometimes you just have to use common sense.

 If however, you plotted the number of pirates in the world against the average global temperature, you would get a negative correlation.
 Does this mean that the more pirates there are in the world, the lower the temperature?
 Does it make sense that the two are linked?